felixhageloh/uebersicht/README.md

 # Übersicht

-*Keep an eye on what's happening on your machine and in thew world*
+*Keep an eye on what's happening on your machine and in the world*

 ## Writing Widgets